freedomotic/fd-developer-manual/docs/source/rules/triggers.rst

 implements the event.
 Otherwise you can specify the channel with a custom string inside the ``<channel> </channel>`` tag.

--  **logical**: is used to concatenate a statement with the previous.
+-  **logical**: is used to concatenate a statement with the previous statement.
-   The default value is *AND* meaning the following rule is in logical AND with the previous.
+   The default value is *AND* ,means that the following rule is in logical AND with the previous.
 At this time only the AND logical value is implemented.
 -  **attribute**: it's the name of the event property to filter.
-The know which properties are carried by an event you have to refer to the event page.
+To know which properties are carried by an event, you have to refer to the event page.
 -  **operand**: can be *EQUALS*, *REGEX*, *GREATER\_THAN*, *LESS\_THAN*,
    *GREATER\_EQUAL\_THAN*, *LESS\_EQUAL\_THAN*, *BETWEEN\_TIME*.
 It's used